victoryforphil/project-devore/quad/src/exec/README.md

 - Default Tasks below can be made via constructors, with the option to override the default tasks
 - Additional user defined tasks can be to the config, most importantly which tasks to run once
 - HealthyGuided is reached (aka the actual autonomy tasks).
+- Auto stage almost runs "under this".
+Almost like a mini exec.
+However the parent one can still kill it / spawns it.

 ## Initial Stage Notes